TERIHAX/Simple-CSharp-Console-Bootstrapper/README.md

 When you're done, go to Simple Console Bootstrapper/Simple Console Bootstrapper/bin/Debug (or /Release depending on which one you built) and get the .exe file!

-Unfortunately, It just downloads the file and doesn't extract it.
+Unfortunately, It just downloads the file and doesn't extract any file with a zipping format.